FLOCK4H/Freeway/README.md

 <strong><h2>Usage<sup>5</sup></h2></strong>

-This tool comes with it's own **command line interface (CLI)**, and can be run without specifying any additional parameters..
+This tool comes with it's own **command line interface (CLI)**, and can be run without specifying any additional arguments..

 <details>
 <summary>Click to expand</summary>